 - 48 Lessons: Over 2 hours of video lessons on Business Operations such as Business Plans, Marketing, Product Creation, Service Offerings, Google, and more.
 With 3 practical exercises for client skills presentation, employer interviewing, client outreach and building your experience/skill-set.

 Live Training Sessions, Private Community and Virtual Support

 - At least one monthly live session which normally runs between one to two hours.
 24/7 email and messaging support.

 Your Instructor: Christine Burke

-Christine is uniquely qualified to provide this certification due to her experience on all sides of the equation, including:
+Christine is uniquely qualified to provide this certificate training due to her experience on all sides of the equation, including: